Pilkington: History

-The company was founded in 1826 as a partnership between members of the Pilkington and Greenall families, based in St Helens, Lancashire (now Merseyside).
+The company was founded in 1826 as a partnership between members of the Pilkington and Greenall families, based in St Helens, Lancashire, England.
 The venture used the trading name of St Helens Crown Glass Company.
-On the departure from the partnership of the last Greenall in 1845, the firm became known as Pilkington Brothers.
-In 1894, the business was incorporated under the Companies Act 1862 as Pilkington Brothers Limited.

-Pilkington was floated as a public company on the London Stock Exchange in 1970.
-It was for many years the biggest employer in the northwest industrial town.
-The distinctive blue-glass head office tower block on Alexandra Business Park, off Prescot Road, used as the firm's world HQ, and completed in 1964, still dominates the town's skyline.
+The company grew to become the biggest employer in St Helens.
+The distinctive blue-glass head office tower block on Alexandra Business Park, off Prescot Road, originally used as the firm's world headquarters, and completed in 1964, still dominates the town's skyline.